 Training with a single technical diving instructor

 Having a single instructor allows a higher degree of mentor relationship; giving the benefit of more fluid and progressive development across multiple courses.
-A mentoring type of program allows better student-instructor interface, and promotes a singular philosophical approach to technical diving.
+A mentoring type of program allows a better student-instructor interface and promotes a singular philosophical approach to technical diving.
 Because training is an ongoing relationship, there will be more consistency in the approach to your training.
-They will be familiar with your strengths and weaknesses; and training can be better adapted to take advantage of that familiarity.
+They will be familiar with your strengths and weaknesses, and training can be better adapted to take advantage of that familiarity.

 Generalists are good at everything.
 Specialists are exceptional in their selected form of diving.